bizlett/wedding-rsvp/README.md

 * Log in and out functionality
 * Add multiple guests per user
 * CRUD Functions:
-    * Create: possibility to add various guests with RSVPs and food choices unique to them
+    * Create: add various guests RSVPs with food choices unique to them
     * Read: dashboard where you can view the guest information you've submitted
-    * Update: possibility to edit the guest information you've submitted
+    * Update: edit the guest information you've submitted
-    * Delete: possibility to delete the guest information you've submitted
+    * Delete: delete the guest information you've submitted
 * Search guests by name

 <a></a>